thePortus/programming-the-past/README.md

 assets/css/custom.css # put any custom css you want here

 # webpage files
-/index.md # The landing page of your website at https://your-username.github.io/your-repo-name /pages # The directory where you should put any other pages you want to make, all saved as Markdown (.md) files
+/pages # The directory where you should put any other pages you want to make, all saved as Markdown (.md) files